francisrangel/rest-mock/README.md

 rest-mock
 =========

-A tiny test-framework to provide mock-responses for REST requests.
+A tiny test-framework to provide stub-responses for REST calls.
 <br />

 ### Talk is cheap, show me the code!